zephyr2k7/nagios-telegram-integration/README.md

 You should notice two important things:

-1. _send_telegram_msg_ plugin.
+1. **send_telegram_msg** plugin.
 It's not a real plugin, it's just a script that _pipes_ messages into the UNIX socket of _Telegram-CLI_ running instance, resolving them with the correct _Telegram-CLI_ syntax.
-2. _$CONTACTADDRESS1$_ parameter.
+2. **$CONTACTADDRESS1$** parameter.
 Yup, we use _$CONTACTADDRESS1$_ to identify every contact user.
 So, every user configured on _Nagios_ has the _$CONTACTADDRESS1$_ valorized with the _Telegram-CLI_ peer name (when contacts get added into _Telegram-CLI_ a peer name is automatically generated.
 You can also rename it.).

 ## Sending acknowledgements via _Telegram_

 Don't worry.
 I will write this section too.
 Sooner or later.

+### Yeah, I know.
+Lot of things still missing.
+Give me few days and you'll have this repo ready